briannap6399/sep10-freedom-project/prep/plan.md

 #### Beyond MVP

-[] Go through a big revamp.
+[X] Go through a big revamp.
 Creating from scratch is clearly not helping you, so get a bootstrap template and use it.
 [] Possibly try to replace some of the cards with the carousel, and change around the colors to fit the color palette you wanted.
+(Ended up reworking Cards)
+[] Space out each section by giving them a different background color.
+[X] Reduce the amount of words in 'Current Writing Advances' in order to make the section look cleaner.
+[X] Create a 'Footer' in order to properly display contacts.
+[X] Lock the Navbar in a 'Fixed Position.'
+[X] Add in some Media Queries in order to make the T.I.P.S Image and Logo Bigger on a smaller screen.
+[X] Fix the Navbar, so it directly links you to the Contacts Section.